 Before we arrived in Bolivia we heard a few horror stories about the quality of bus transport in the country.
-We were pleased to discover that it wasn’t true at all – we had nothing but good experiences.
+We are happy to say that wasn’t our experience at all – we had nothing but good journeys!

 Sucre does have an international airport that receives flights from Madrid, Buenos Aires, Salta and São Paulo, all operated by national airline Boliviana de Aviación.
 If you were ever in doubt as to how Sucre’s inhabitants feel about which city should have capital status, look out for the ‘welcome to the capital of Bolivia’ sign as you leave the airport!

 Things to do in Sucre: map of attractions